devansh-125/devansh-125/README.md

 </div>

-I am a Full Stack Developer passionate about **AI**, **Machine Learning**, and **modern web engineering**.
+I’m a Full Stack Developer passionate about **Web Development**, **AI**, and **Machine Learning**.
-I focus on building clean, scalable applications with strong attention to UI/UX and architecture.
+I focus on creating clean, scalable applications with smooth UI and strong architectural foundations.

-Currently working on a video-sharing platform **OwnTube**, built using the MERN stack with **custom CSS styling** for full design control.
+Currently building **OwnTube**, a MERN-based modern video-sharing platform styled completely with **custom CSS** for full design control.

 ---